cifanip/quantitative-finance/cases/02_fractional_brownian_motion/index.md

 </p>
 <p align="center"><b>Figure 1:</b> FMB realization and its corresponding increments for $H=0.8$ (left column) and for $H=0.1$ (right column).</p>

 The difference between the two cases is startlingly clear.
 The signal for $H=0.8$ looks more regular with regions of persistent upward and downward trends.
-On the contrary, the signal for $H=0.1$ is extrimely rough with hardly any preferential trend.
+On the contrary, the signal for $H=0.1$ is extrimely rough with no preferential trend.

 [^1]: Cifani, P. and Flandoli, F., 2025.
 Diffusion Properties of Small-Scale Fractional Transport Models, Journal of Statistical Physics.